Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/magic/spells/Orge-Slowed-Fall-Spell.rst

 Spell Effects
 _____________

 The fall of a creature or an object is considerably slowed down.

 Generally, the target reaches the ground with little damage, although the wind might interfere.

+Available only in the Mage path, through incantation spellcasting.